yesodweb/yesod/CONTRIBUTING.md

 ### Versioning

-Yesod packages roughly follow the Haskell Package Versioning Policy style of MAJOR.MAJOR.MINOR.PATCH
+Yesod packages roughly follow the Haskell Package Versioning Policy style of A.B.C.[D] (MAJOR.MAJOR.MINOR.[PATCH])

-* MAJOR - Used for massive changes in the library
+* A - Used for massive changes in the library.
+(Example: 1.2.3.4 becomes 2.0.0)
-* MAJOR - Used for smaller breaking changes, like removing, renaming, or changing behavior of existing public API.
+* B - Used for smaller breaking changes, like removing, renaming, or changing behavior of existing public API.
+(Example: 1.2.3.4 becomes 1.3.0)
-* MINOR - Used for new public APIs
+* C - Used for new public APIs (Example: 1.2.3.4 becomes 1.2.4)
-* PATCH - Used for bug fixes
+* D - Used for bug fixes (Example: 1.2.3.4 becomes 1.2.3.5).
+	* D is optional in the version number, so 2.0.0 is a valid version.

 Documentation changes don't require a new version.